kkoestv/Vipps-mobilepay-case/README.md

 # vipps-mobilepay
-Slotuion for Vipps summer internship technical case-interview, for summer 2024.
+Solution for Vipps summer internship technical case-interview, for summer 2024.
 Retrieved and displayed country information from the Rest countries API in an Android app.